 Next, we assess for additional site protection needs.

-Additional masking over windows, fireplaces, and precious surfaces provides careful protection from paint, finishes and dust.
+Additional masking over windows, registers and return air vents, fireplaces, and precious surfaces provides careful protection from paint, finishes and dust.
 Have you ever tried to remove dusty white marks from black facing on a fireplace or wrought iron chandelier?
 Proper coverings avoid such markings.

 Site assessment also evaluates for additional ventilation needs to ensure fresh air stays in the home while finish fumes find their way out.
 Air quality is a critical aspect of a healthy home and we care about the health of our clients and their families.